 “In terms of the terrible rift between our people, we’ve come up with one idea, one way that might be able to help heal the divide.
 That would be if all of us together-Jews and Arabs, Arabs and Jews-if all of us together could simply learn,” says Alper.

-If you want to know the secret, you’ll have to buy tickets to one of their shows.
+If you want the secret sauce, you’ll have to buy tickets to one of their shows.